RubyJane88/blogposttodo/README.md

 Navigate to -> Run -> EditConfigurations -> Click on $ of Working Directory and browse to your root package or working directory of your app.

 Make sure your Docker client is running.

 Open the PGAdmin and make sure you've created a database.
 Take note of your database name and password.

+### Seeding the Database

+- In the root project, create a new file and name it DataLoader